-Whenever requested by any unit, or whenever recommended by the Chancellor, the Executive Cabinet shall review the composition of the Council, consulting current data on faculty distribution among units, and if the Executive Cabinet deems a change in the composition of the Council to be appropriate, they shall cause a bylaw amendment for that purpose to brought to the Council for its consideration.
+Whenever requested by any unit, or whenever recommended by the Chancellor or Provost, the Executive Cabinet (See Section IV below) shall review the composition of the Council, consulting current data on faculty distribution among units, and if the Executive Cabinet deems a change in the composition of the Council to be appropriate, they shall cause a bylaw amendment for that purpose to brought to the Council for its consideration.

 III.
 Operations and Authority

-1. To achieve its goals, the Council will be expected to meet at least once each semester during the academic year.
-(Additional meetings may be held as pressing business or continuing issues dictate).
+1. The Council will meet at least once during each regular semester of the academic year.

+2. The meetings of the Council will be conducted under Robert’s Rules of Order.

+3. Minutes of the Council’s meetings will be taken, and published on the NFC website upon approval of the Council.

-2. The Chancellor, who will serve as an ex-officio member of the Council, shall be present at all Council meetings to make reports and respond to questions from Council members and to provide such additional information as the Council may require to facilitate its work.
+4. The Chancellor and Provost, who serve as ex-officio members of the Council, shall be present at all Council meetings to make reports and respond to questions from Council members and to provide such additional information as the Council may require to facilitate its work.

-3. If requested by the Council, the Chancellor shall communicate, in writing, his response to any advice which the Council shall render.
+5. If requested by the Council, the Chancellor and Provost shall communicate, in writing, their response to any advice which the Council shall render.

-4. If requested, and as appropriate, the Chancellor shall provide the Council with information bearing upon matters under the Council’s consideration.
+6. If requested, and as appropriate, the Chancellor and Provost shall provide the Council with information bearing upon matters under the Council’s consideration.

-5. Members of the Chancellor’s staff, Deans and other Campus administrators, and members of the Central Administration, may be invited to attend Council meetings as the agenda dictates.
+7. Members of the Chancellor’s staff, Deans and other Campus administrators, and members of the Central Administration, may be invited to attend Council meetings as the agenda dictates.

-6. Meetings of the Council will normally be open, except when, at the request of the Chancellor or a member of the Council, portions of the meeting may be closed to discuss matters in confidence.
+8. Meetings of the Council will normally be open, except when, at the request of the Chancellor, Provost, or a member of the Council, portions of the meeting may be closed to discuss matters in confidence.

-7. Any faculty member may propose agenda items for the Council’s consideration.
-Such requests shall be reviewed by the Council when it adopts its agenda.
+9. Any faculty member may propose agenda items for the Council’s consideration by submitting a written request to the Council Chair.

-8. Council members shall report regularly to their faculty colleagues on the work of the Council and shall transmit faculty reactions and suggestions to the Council when requested.
+10. Council members shall report regularly to their faculty colleagues on the work of the Council and shall transmit faculty reactions and suggestions to the Council as appropriate.

-9. Except for matters that are clearly outside the expertise or jurisdiction of the faculty, the Chancellor, when appointing a special or ad hoc committee to study an issue, shall inform the Council that he is doing so.
+11. Except for matters that are clearly outside the expertise or jurisdiction of the faculty, the Chancellor and Provost, when appointing a special or ad hoc committee to study an issue, shall inform the Council that they are doing so.

-10. Meetings of the Council shall be conducted under Roberts Rules of Order.

-11. A quorum shall consist of a majority of elected members.
+12. A quorum shall consist of a majority of elected members.

 IV.
 Officers

 1. The officers of the Council shall consist of the Chair, the Vice Chair, and the Secretary.
-The Council will elect the Vice Chair and Secretary as specified in the Calendar.
-The Vice Chair shall be a tenured faculty member with two years remaining in his or her term as Council member.
+The Council will elect the officers as specified in the Calendar.
+The Chair and Vice Chair shall be tenured faculty members.
 The Chair shall preside over meetings of the Executive Cabinet of the Council and over meetings of the full Council.
-The Vice Chair shall preside in the absence of the Chair and shall be Chair-Elect.
+The Vice Chair shall preside in the absence of the Chair.
+The Chair may serve no more than two one-year terms consecutively.

+2. In the event that an officer of the Council has a sabbatical or fellowship leave during their term of office, a special election will be held to choose an officer to fulfill their duties during the term of their leave.
+If this leave will conclude at the end of their term of office, the substitute will fill the remainder of that term; if the leave will conclude before the end of that term, the substitute will serve for only the portion of the leave and the elected officer will return to their duties when they return to regular status.
+If the Chair goes on leave during their term, the Vice Chair will become Chair and a substitute Vice Chair shall be chosen by the Cabinet for the duration of the leave.